Safety Supervisor Salary

 Common Career Paths for Safety Supervisor

-Safety Supervisors may progress into high-paying roles like Environmental Health & Safety Manager, where median compensation is $75K annually.
-Career advancement for the typical Safety Supervisor often leads to becoming a Safety Manager or a Construction Safety Manager; median salaries in these positions are $6K higher and $9K higher, respectively.
+Safety Supervisors who go on to become Environmental Health & Safety Managers may see their salaries climb quite a bit.
+Median pay for Environmental Health & Safety Managers is $75K annually.
+Career advancement for the typical Safety Supervisor often leads to becoming a Safety Manager or a Construction Safety Manager; median salaries in these positions are $7K higher and $10K higher, respectively.

 Safety Supervisor Job Listings